kobitate/mygs-schedule-builder/README.md

 understood how myself and my peers registered for courses, and used that knowledge to **create a solution tailored** to how we think and work on the next semester's schedule.

+### A note to Georgia Southern students:

+_This site is – at the time of writing – not yet available for students to use.
+However, I am discussing with my boss moving the project forward after my departure from Georgia Southern._

 ## :books: Dependencies